hcguersoy/cleanreg/README.md

 ## Contribution

-Please feel free to contribute your chages as a PR.
+Please feel free to contribute your changes as a PR.